All Episodes

 And if this court found this law unconstitutional, why it was the exact opposite.

-Here's Tom Brokaw, who admitted five days for the election in 2008, he had no clue who Barack Obama was.
+Here's Tom Brokaw, who admitted five days before the election in 2008, he had no clue who Barack Obama was.

 What do you think he was trying to do?

-The conventional wisdom was that in fact mandates would get knocked out, uh, and that Kennedy would be the swing voter in all of us, all the former Supreme Court corks by a margin of like three to one who said mandates go.
+The conventional wisdom was that, in fact, mandates would get knocked out and that Kennedy would be the swing voter and all of this.

 Now Chief Justice shows up.